North Carolina v. Alford: Trial and appeals

 The judge sentenced Alford to the maximum second-degree murder penalty of 30 years in prison.
-Alford appealed on the constitutional ground that his plea was "the product of fear and coercion", in violation of his constitutional rights.
-A federal appeals court ruled that the plea was involuntary because it was motivated by fear of the death sentence, and the court should have rejected the guilty plea.
-The federal appeals court vacated the sentence of the lower court.
+Alford appealed, on the constitutional ground that his plea was "the product of fear and coercion,” in violation of his constitutional rights.
+Ultimately, the United States Court of Appeals for the Fourth Circuit ruled that the plea was involuntary, because it was motivated by fear of the death sentence, and the court should have rejected the guilty plea.
+The federal appeals court vacated the sentence of a United States district court.

 Supreme Court ruling

 Majority

-Justice Byron White wrote that the Court had accepted the case for review because some states authorized conviction only for a crime “where guilt is shown,” including by means of a guilty plea that included an actual admission of guilt; but “others have concluded that they should not ‘force any defense on a defendant in a criminal case,’ particularly when advancement of the defense might ‘end in disaster...’” and therefore would accept a guilty plea in Alford's circumstances.
+Justice Byron White wrote that the Court had accepted the case for review, because some states authorized conviction only for a crime “where guilt is shown,” including by means of a guilty plea that included an actual admission of guilt, but “others have concluded that they should not ‘force any defense on a defendant in a criminal case,’ particularly when advancement of the defense might ‘end in disaster,” and therefore would accept a guilty plea in Alford's circumstances.

 White wrote that courts may accept whatever plea a defendant chooses to enter, as long as the defendant is competently represented by counsel; the plea is intelligently chosen; and “the record before the judge contains strong evidence of actual guilt.”
 Faced with “grim alternatives,” the defendant's best choice of action may be to plead guilty to the crime, White wrote, and the courts must accept the defendant's choice made in his own interests.